Efficient Nonthermal Ion and Electron Acceleration Enabled by the Flux-Rope Kink Instability in 3D Nonrelativistic Magnetic Reconnection

-The first-ever proton and electron power-law distributions in kinetic simulations reveal the properties of the nonthermal components in magnetic reconnection.
-We determine the reconnected population by subtracting the cold upstream thermal distribution from the distribution integrated over the whole domain.
-Out of this population, $\sim 20\%$ of particles and $\sim 50\%$ of energy for each species are nonthermals above the low-energy bounds.
-This efficiency is consistent with what observed during solar flare reconnection \citep{Krucker2010,Oka2015,Aschwanden_2016,Arnold2021}.
+The first-ever proton and electron power-laws in kinetic simulations reveal the properties of the nonthermal components in magnetic reconnection.
+We determine the reconnected population by subtracting the cold upstream thermal distribution from the {whole} distribution.
+Out of this population, $\sim20\%$ of particles and $\sim50\%$ of energy for each species are nonthermals above the low-energy bounds.
+This efficiency is consistent with observations during solar flare reconnection \citep{Krucker2010,Oka2015,Aschwanden_2016,Arnold2021}.
 Energetic protons gain about twice as much energy as electrons, likely due to a more efficient injection process, as we will discuss later.

-In contrast, the spectra for below-threshold cases do not form clear and sustainable power-laws for either species due to inefficient transport and acceleration.
-Therefore, $L_y>L_{th}$ also serve as a necessary condition for power-law formation.
-We have verified the dependence of $L_{th}$ on guide fields using simulations with $b_g<0.5$ and that the electron and proton spectra are insensitive to a higher proton-to-electron mass ratio 100.
+In contrast, the spectra for below-threshold cases do not form clear and sustainable power-laws for either species.
+Therefore, $L_y>L_{th}$ also serves as a condition for power-law formation.
+We have verified the dependence of $L_{th}$ on guide fields using simulations with $b_g<0.5$ and {that the electron and proton spectra are insensitive to mass ratios in the range $25-100$.}